workadventure/scripting-api-extra/README.md

 ### Door step

-To open or close a door
+To open or close a door, you can define a special "doorstep" layer that will trigger the open/close when the user walks on it.

+You can configure the doorstep to open/close **automatically** or **manually** (by pressing the space key).
+You can define special tags a user must have to open/close a door, or even add a code on the door.

 ```
 zone: string // Compulsory: the name of a zone